Ayomide-Philip/classboard-redesigned/README.md

 - Build for production:
   npm run build
-- Provide environment variables via the hosting platform (Vercel, Netlify, Heroku, AWS)
+- Provide environment variables via the hosting platform (Vercel)
 - Run DB migrations and background job workers (for reminders and digests)
 - Configure email / push providers and secrets in production